petercorke/RVC3-python/.github/ISSUE_TEMPLATE/errata.md

 ---
 name: Errata
-about: 'Report errors in the book: Robotics, Vision & Control 3e, in MATLAB'
+about: 'Report errors in the book: Robotics, Vision & Control 3e, in Python'
 title: ''
 labels: errata
 assignees: petercorke